aaaaaa123456789/libplum/docs/tutorial.md

 Therefore, it is always safe to call this function when the user is finished working with an image, regardless of how the image itself or any buffers it uses were allocated.

+As an example, the slideshow program shown in [the Animations section](#7-animations) can be rewritten to take advantage of [memory management functions][memory], even though the main [`struct plum_image`][image] defined by that program is statically initialized and not created by the library at all.
+Due to its length, this example is shown in [a separate file][slideshow2].

+(Note: the [`plum_append_metadata`][append-metadata] function will simply append a new metadata node to the image by allocating it via [`plum_allocate_metadata`][allocate-metadata] and inserting it at the head of the metadata list.)

-However, it is often desirable to allocate a new image on the heap altogether, like so:
+It is often desirable to allocate a new image on the heap altogether, like so:

 ``` c
 struct plum_image * image = calloc(1, sizeof *image);